-The Board of Directors has considered the resilience of the Bank, taking into account its current financial position, and the principal and emerging risks facing the business including the impact of the global pandemic on financial markets and potential implications for the Bank's financial performance.
+The Board of Directors has considered the resilience of the Bank, taking into account its current financial position, and the principal and emerging risks facing the business and their potential implications for the Bank's financial performance.
 The Board reviewed liquidity forecasts for a period of 12 months, including applying stressed scenarios, from the date of approval of these financial statements which indicate that, taking account of downsides which could reasonably be anticipated, the Bank has sufficient funds to meet its liabilities as they fall due for that period.
 The Board has concluded that the Bank has adequate resources to continue in operational existence for the foreseeable future (for a period of at least twelve months after the date that the financial statements are signed).
-Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual financial statements as disclosed in note 2
+Accordingly, they continue to adopt the going concern basis of accounting in preparing the annual financial statements as disclosed in note 2.